helmedeiros/blog/content/en/posts/2011-04-25-aprendizado-osb-esb-bpel-dell.md

 ---
-title: 'Beyond Java: Learning OSB, ESB and BPEL in the Second Quarter at Dell'
+title: "Beyond Java: Learning OSB, ESB and BPEL in the Second Quarter at Dell"
 categories:
   - Technology
   - Events
 date: 2011-04-25
 series: Life in Porto Alegre
 tags:
   - Dell
   - OSB
   - ESB
   - BPEL
   - Java
   - Oracle
   - Learning
-subtitle: Software development concepts and practices
+subtitle: Transition from code-first to orchestration thinking—learn how moving from Java to OSB/BPEL changes your mindset from logic-as-code to logic-as-config while enabling teams
 ---

 _This is Part 4 of 7 in the [Life in Porto Alegre](/en/series/life-in-porto-alegre/) series._